François Omam-Biyik: Managerial career

 Following his retirement Omam-Biyik moved to Colima, Mexico, where he was the head coach of the city's Second Division professional soccer team.

 Omam-Biyik was appointed assistant coach of the Indomitable Lions (Cameroon football team) for a two-year tenure, with Spaniard Javier Clemente as head coach.

 Omam-Biyik became the head coach of Togolese side Gomido FC in May 2013.
 He pledged to help rebuild the first team but worked with the club for just two months.

 On 20 July 2013, Omam-Biyik was signed to coach Gabonese champions Union Sportive de Bitam, replacing his compatriot Thomas Libiih.

 At the end of September 2019, Omam-Biyik was appointed assistant manager under newly hired manager Toni Conceição for Cameroon.

 Personal life

 He is the father of Emilio Omam-Biyik and cousin of Francis Eliezer Omam, both of whom are footballers.
-François' older brother, André, and André's son, Jean-Armel, are also footballers.
+François' older brother, André, and André's sons, Jean-Armel, and Enzo, are also footballers.